tile-dev/tile-dev.github.io/docs/dev/projects.md

 ## Deployment

-Tile projects can be easily deployed to a Tile server, either directlly from the project file, or via a CI-based mechasinm such as GitHub Actions.
+Tile projects can be easily deployed to a Tile server, either directly from the project file, or via a CI-based mechanism such as GitHub Actions.
 We generally recommend the latter approach when building more robust systems however the former is useful when first getting started.

 Deployment is part of the Tile Project lifecycle covered in the [next section](./lifecycle.md).